Reading time: 4 minutes

 SuperStream: what you need to know

-The data you send using SuperStream is linked to your payment by a unique payment reference number.
+The data you send using SuperStream is linked to your payment by a unique payment reference number (PRN).
 This allows you to make all your super contributions using a single transaction, even if the contributions are being sent to multiple super funds.

 All SuperStream transmissions are encrypted and use sending and receiving protocols that all parties must follow.
 For employers, SuperStream makes contribution and rollover processing faster, more efficient and less prone to errors.

-When you use SuperStream, you’re required to pay your super contributions electronically using electronic funds transfer (EFT) or BPAY.
+When you use SuperStream, you’re required to pay super contributions for your employees electronically through the banking system using electronic funds transfer (EFT) or BPAY.

 Your payments and data must be sent on the same day to allow the super fund to reconcile the payment and information and to allocate your contribution to your employee’s super account.